Robin-Lenz/42Berlin_C_projects/README.md

 # 42Berlin_C_projects

-This repository contains all my projects from the core curriculum of 42 Berlin, implemented using the C programming language.
+This repository contains all my projects from the piscine and the core curriculum of 42 Berlin, implemented using the C programming language.
 These projects cover various topics and concepts in computer science and software engineering.
-Projects:

-libft:
+<span style="font-size: 16px;">**Projects**</span>

+*piscine*:
+	The 'Piscine' is a one-month assessment center of 42.

+<span style="font-size: 16px;">**core curriculum**</span>

+*libft*:
 	In this first project of the core curriculum I implemented a library of essential functions in C. This project's primary objective is to foster a more profound understanding of these general prupose functions

-ft_printf:
+*ft_printf*:
-	This is my implementation of printf with including the following conversions: cspdiuxX%.
+	This is my implementation of printf including the following conversions: cspdiuxX%.

-get_next_line:
+*get_next_line*:
 	This project is about programming a function that returns a line read from a file descriptor.

-minitalk:
+*minitalk*:
 	The purpose of this project is to code a small data exchange program using UNIX signals.

-so_long:
+*so_long*:
 	This project is a very small 2D game.
 Its purpose is to get familiar with working with textures, sprites, and some other very basic gameplay elements.

-push_swap:
+*push_swap*:
 	This project involves sorting data using a stack and a limited set of instructions while minimizing the number of actions required.
 Success requires proficiency in manipulating diverse algorithms and selecting the most suitable solution from a range of options for optimized data sorting.

-philosophers:
+*philosophers*:
 	Eat, sleep, spaghetti, repeat!
 This project solves the dining philosopher problem using threads.

-minishell:
+*minishell*:
 	This project focuses on developing a basic shell, much alike a personalized version of bash.
-I learned a lot about processes and fle descriptors.
+It made me learn a lot about processes and fle descriptors.

-cub3D:
+*cub3D*:
 	This project draws inspiration from the renowned Wolfenstein 3D game, acknowledged as the pioneer of first-person shooters (FPS).
 It offers an opportunity to delve into ray-casting techniques.
 Its objective involved creating a dynamic view within a maze environment.